Risto-Stevcev/bs-declaredom/README.md

 ## Introduction

 This library provides sound static typing guarantees for HTML and CSS.
 It ensures that you write correct HTML and CSS in your app with good conventions like CSS modules.
+This library is based off of and fully compliant with the HTML and CSS specs (see docs).

 The HTML that's generated are actual DOM nodes that can be converted into [bs-webapi-incubator's](https://github.com/reasonml-community/bs-webapi-incubator/) `Dom.element` types using `Html.Node.to_element`, or to a `Dom.node` using `Html.Node.to_node` if it's a text node or document fragment.